 Federal unemployment taxes and Form 940

-Businesses that pay $1,500 or more to employees in any one quarter or have one or more employees for 20 or more weeks in a year generally have to pay federal unemployment tax.
+Businesses that pay $1,500 or more to employees in any one quarter or have one or more employees for 20 or more weeks in a year generally must pay federal unemployment tax.
 These payments may be made quarterly or annually, depending on how much is owed.
 In either case, businesses must file IRS Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return at the end of the year

 State unemployment taxes